Researchers at the University of California, Berkeley, have developed a modular, high-magnification microscope attachment for cell phones.

 “The challenge was to make a low-cost, durable device with a long battery life,” says David Breslauer, a graduate student in Fletcher’s lab.
 “As engineers, we initially wanted to make a whiz-bang gadget to take pictures of both skin and blood.
 But people in the field told us, ‘Once it gets too complicated, no one is going to want to use it.
 Make something simple that just does the task.'”

-The first prototype that was built cost about $75 to make with off the shelf parts, so expect to see these going into production in the future and they will probably cost a lot less to mass produce.
+The first prototype that was built cost about $75 to make with off-the-shelf parts, so expect to see these going into production in the future and they will probably cost a lot less to mass produce.
+The design of the microscope attachment is both user-friendly and robust, ensuring that it can withstand the harsh conditions often encountered in remote areas.
+The modular nature of the device means that it can be easily assembled and disassembled, making it convenient for transportation and maintenance.

 via Mobile Mag